Audio

 Across the Pod

 I managed all pre- and post-production for the podcast, including creating the show art, theme song (featured on the left), segment stings, and promotional materials.
-I managed the show’s production schedule, engineered remote recording sessions, and maintained the show’s RSS and social media.
+I managed the show’s production schedule, engineered remote recording sessions, edited the episodes, and maintained the show’s RSS and social media.

 ︎ Apple Podcasts